Co-founded by Van Jones, President Obama’s former “green jobs czar”

 the transgender activist collective TransAction

 the pro-open-borders INSWatch

-To combat what it viewed as institutionalized racism in America, EBC rallied behind three ideas – “justice, peace and opportunity” – and developed its four principal campaigns:
+To combat what it viewed as institutionalized racism in America, EBC in its early years developed four principal campaigns:

 The Green-Collar Jobs Campaign: Rooted in the premise that the carbon emissions associated with human industrial activity are a primary cause of potentially catastrophic global warming, this initiative “promoted solutions to pollution and climate change that would restore the planet and create opportunity and prosperity for all.”

 Books Not Bars, which “fought to close the Division of Juvenile Justice, end solitary confinement in California's youth prisons and jails, and enact sentencing reform”

 Soul of the City, which instituted “voter mobilization” and “leadership development” programs in Oakland

 Heal The Streets, which “trained Oakland youth to become community leaders and peace advocates”